scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `certificates` {#cert}

-The Voting ASes and the Certification Authorities (CAs) of an ISD are not specified explicitly in the ISD's TRC.
+The Voters and the Certification Authorities (CAs) of an ISD are not specified explicitly in the ISD's TRC.
 Instead, this information is defined by the list of voting and root certificates in the `certificates` field of the TRC payload.

 The `certificates` field is a sequence of self-signed X.509 certificates.
 Each certificate in the certificate sequence MUST be one of the following types: